Signing a Driver for Public Release

 Enter the path to your signing certificate (for example c:\Certs\MyCert.pfx).

 Choose Select From File, and browse to your signing certificate.

 Choose Select From Store and choose a certificate that you previously imported into a certificate store.

-Note To import a certificate into a store, right-click the certificate file (PFX file), and choose Install PFX.
+Note To import a certificate into a store, select and hold (or right-click) the certificate file (PFX file), and choose Install PFX.
 Follow the instructions in the Certificate Import Wizard.

 Note If you decide to use a different certificate at a later time, be sure that your new certificate gets imported into the certificate store.
 If you choose Select From File and browse to your new certificate, the new certificate will be automatically imported into the certificate store.
 However, if you manually enter the path to your new certificate, it will not be automatically imported into the certificate store.
-In that case, you must right-click your new certificate file and choose Install PFX.
+In that case, you must select and hold (or right-click) your new certificate file and choose Install PFX.

 On the Driver Signing > General property page, for TimeStampServer, select one of the time stamp servers in the drop-down list.

 Note Using one of the time stamp servers in the drop-down list requires that you be connected to the Internet when you build your driver package.
 If you need to be disconnected from the Internet when you build your driver package, clear the TimeStampServer field.

 In the property pages for the package, navigate to Configuration Properties > Inf2Cat > General.
 In the Run Inf2Cat drop-down list, select Yes.